mhvwerts/randommw/README.md

 Obtain a double-precision floating point random number from a uniform distribution (0, 1) using the active PRNG.
 Full 52-bit mantissa randomness.

-### `uint32_t IranU(void)`
+### `uint32_t U32RanU(void)`

-Obtain an unsigned 32-bit integer random number from the active PRNG.
-Only 32-bit unsigned values are supplied, for historic reasons: the ZIGNOR algorithm relies on 32-bit unsigned integers.
+Obtain an unsigned 32-bit integer random number from the active uniform PRNG.
+In case of a 64-bit PRNG, the 32-bit number is typically obtained from the most significant bits (the other half is discarded).
+Only 32-bit unsigned values are supplied for now: the ZIGNOR algorithm relies in part on 32-bit unsigned integers.
 Interfaces supplying other types of random numbers may be developed.

 ## Compilation, development and testing

-At present, the development uses `gcc` exclusively, both on Windows via [mingw-w64](https://www.mingw-w64.org/)/[w64devkit](https://github.com/skeeto/w64devkit) and on standard Linux (64 bit).
-The code relies on standard C (C99, for the part that is supported by `gcc`).
+At present, the development uses `gcc` exclusively, on 64-bit x86-64 systems, both on Windows via [mingw-w64](https://www.mingw-w64.org/)/[w64devkit](https://github.com/skeeto/w64devkit) and on standard Linux.
+The code relies on standard C (C99).
 There is a Makefile in the root folder, and a separate Makefile for the test programs in `../tests`.

 ## Status